adu3110/E--Guzzle/README.md

 # E--Guzzle
 E-Guzzle is your guide to refuelling or recharging your Eco-Friendly Vehicle wherever you are in India.
 It finds you the electric vehicle charging stations nearby.

-I have used javascript, CSS and have deployed it using Android studio.
+I have used java and have deployed it using Android studio.

 Available on [Play Store](https://play.google.com/store/apps/details?id=com.tiwari.aditi.eguzzle)